Skip to main content

-Gruntwork Pipelines provides an audit log of which GitHub user performed what operation in your AWS accounts as a result of a Pipelines Action.
+Gruntwork Pipelines provides an audit log that records which GitHub user performed specific operations in your AWS accounts as a result of a Pipelines Action.

-Accessing AWS environments from a CI/CD system is commonly done by assuming temporary credentials using OpenID Connect (OIDC).
-Usage of shared credentials complicates the task of maintaining an accurate log of who did what in your AWS accounts.
-Gruntwork Pipelines solves this issue by leveraging AWS CloudTrail and a naming scheme based on context from the triggering Pipelines Action in GitHub.
-This setup associates every single API operation performed by Gruntwork Pipelines with a GitHub username and a pull request or branch.
-This allows your security team to quickly triage access related issues and perform analytics on usage patterns of individual users from your version control system in your AWS accounts.
+Accessing AWS environments from a CI/CD system often involves assuming temporary credentials using OpenID Connect (OIDC).
+Shared credentials can complicate tracking who performed specific actions in AWS accounts.
+Gruntwork Pipelines addresses this challenge by using AWS CloudTrail with a naming convention that includes context from the triggering Pipelines Action in GitHub.
+This approach associates every API operation performed by Pipelines with a GitHub username and a specific pull request or branch, enabling your security team to efficiently investigate access-related issues and analyze individual user actions.

 How it works